Skip to main content

 You may want to refinance your mortgage if you're looking to:

 • Reduce your monthly mortgage payment.
-If you're 10 years into a 30-year mortgage, you can refinance the remaining amount to spread those 20 years of payments across 30 years, lowering your monthly payment.
-This may also allow you to…
+If you're 10 years into a 30-year mortgage loan, you can refinance the remaining amount to spread those 20 years of payments across a 30-year loan term, lowering your monthly payment.

 • Lock in a lower interest rate.
-Mortgage interest rates are still near historic lows, so a refinance, or refi, can be had for a pretty low rate.
+Mortgage interest rates have fallen a little from their 2022 highs, so some homeowners can lower their interest rates by refinancing.
 If you've had a mortgage for a while and have made your payments on time, a new lender may be willing to offer you a lower rate than what you're currently paying -- potentially saving you thousands of dollars.
-Even a small change can make a big difference, for example, you'll pay $8,353 more with a 4.2% rate than a 4% one on a 30-year mortgage for $250,000 from one of the top refinance lenders.
+Even a small change can make a big difference.
+For example, you'll pay $23,400 more with a 6.25% rate than a 6% one on a $400,000 30-year mortgage over the term of the loan.
+Even if market interest rates haven't moved much, you may be able to get a lower rate if your credit score has improved significantly since you obtained your current mortgage.

-• Convert an adjustable-rate mortgage (or ARM) to a fixed-rate mortgage.
-ARMs are interest-rate sensitive, so they can start to get pretty expensive as interest rates increase.
-A refi is a great opportunity to lock in a fixed-rate mortgage for the remainder of your home loan, and now is a great time to get that done before the Federal Reserve increases rates.
+• Convert an adjustable-rate mortgage (or ARM) to a fixed rate mortgage.
+Adjustable-rate mortgages are interest-rate sensitive, so they can start to get pretty expensive as interest rates increase.
+A refinance is a great opportunity to lock in a fixed-rate mortgage for the remainder of your home loan, and can be an especially good idea when interest rates fall.
+For more on refinancing from an ARM to a fixed-rate mortgage, check out our guide.

 • Tap home equity to pay for a large project (like an addition or a remodel).
-While a refi isn't the only way to get funds for a home-improvement project, it means you aren't paying service on extra debt (unlike, say, with a home-equity line of credit or a second mortgage) -- instead, you're just converting some of your equity to cash.
-This is known as a "cash-out refi."
+While a refinance isn't the only way to get funds for a home improvement project, it means you aren't taking on additional debt (unlike, say, with a home equity line of credit or a second mortgage) -- instead, you're just converting some of your equity to cash by refinancing with a higher loan amount than your current mortgage balance.
+This is known as a cash-out refi.

-Make sure you're refinancing with one of the best mortgage lenders for refinancing not just because you can, but because you need it to achieve your financial goals.
+Make sure you're refinancing with one of the best refinancing lenders not just because you can, but because you need it to achieve your financial goals.

 The main risk of refinancing is that it won't be as worthwhile as you think.
 We'll get into this a bit more in the next section, but a lower interest rate on your mortgage only makes sense if it saves you money relative to the cost of the loan itself.

 It can also be risky if you're refinancing from an adjustable-rate mortgage to a fixed-rate loan, or vice versa.
-For example, let's say that you have a fixed-rate mortgage at 5% and you refinance to an adjustable-rate mortgage that has a 3% interest rate for five years, but then adjusts annually after that.
-If market interest rates spike, you can end up paying significantly more interest over time than you would if you had simply kept your existing mortgage.
+For example, let's say you have a fixed-rate mortgage at a 7% APR and you refinance to an adjustable-rate mortgage that has a 5% APR for five years, but then adjusts annually after that.
+If interest rates spike, you can end up paying significantly more interest over time than you would if you had simply kept your existing mortgage.

 Should you refinance?